 Maintain a comfortable work environment

+Many child care centers will hire a few men to balance the traditionally female workforce at the center.
 Sexual harassment complaints from both female and male employees must be taken seriously.

 - Never discount complaints about sexual harassment to prevent gender alienation

 - Followed up on in a timely manner to assure the offensive behavior has stopped

 As an employer, you will need to make the tough decision of employee termination at times.
 If an employee is to be terminated, they should not be surprised about what is about to happen.